 If you’re in the market for a new MIG welder, then you’re going to have a lot of research to do.
 You’ll need a model that can handle all the work you have to deal with in the workplace on a daily basis, which means you can expect to pay more.
 Pro-quality models can cost hundreds of dollars, especially if you’re a beginner and you don’t know what features to look for and which ones you really need.
 That’s where we come in.

-We have reviewed the leading models of MIG welding machines on the market and have narrowed it down to the top five models.
+We have reviewed the leading models of the Best MIG welding machines on the market and have narrowed it down to the top five models.
 Each of these machines has something special to offer, whether it’s top of the line safety features, intuitive controls, or a multi-process design that allows you to use one machine for a wide range of welding processes.

 If you’re not sure what type of features you’ll need for your new job or for work around the home, then you can take advantage of our buyer’s guide where you’ll find information on must-have features, how these welding machines work, and what you should expect in terms of performance from your new MIG welder.

-The 5 Best MIG Welder Reviews 2021
+Top 5 Best MIG Welder Reviews 2021

 Below you’ll get a glimpse of each of the top five models of MIG welders that have made it on our list.
 Each of these machines offers a top of the line performance, reasonable price, and a versatile design that will make them great options for pro use, while their intuitive controls make them very beginner-friendly and the perfect machines to use to practice different welding processes.

 This MIG welder by Hobart Handler is one of the most powerful welding machines that you’ll run into in this price range.
 But not only does it offer great value for the money, but it’s also incredibly versatile and durable.
-The machine’s included controls are very simple to use and adjust, which is what makes this model best MIG welder for beginners.
+The machine’s included controls are very simple to use and adjust, which is what makes this model the best MIG welder for beginners.
 However, the welding machine’s weight can make it a poor choice if you’re searching for a model that’s lightweight and highly portable.
 Overall, the fact that the user can easily adjust the machine’s voltage settings, in addition to the fact that it supports both MIG and flux core welding makes it a steal for the price.

-This exciting new model from Lotos comes loaded with some great features and a beginner-friendly design that makes it perfect for at home use.
+The Lotos MIG 140 AMP exciting new model from Lotos comes loaded with some great features and a beginner-friendly design that makes it perfect for at home use.
 While it’s certainly powerful enough to produce professional looking welds, it simply can’t handle many of the larger tasks that a true industrial welding machine can.
 However, its lightweight design makes it highly portable, so it can be a great addition to your work gear if you’re in need of a compact MIG welder that you can use on the job for fast, small welding tasks.
 This model weighs in at just fifty-four pounds and comes complete with a built-in handle for ultimate portability.
 Not only that, it can handle both flux core and MIG welding processes, which is a huge plus for both the hobbyist and the professional welder.

-Beginner-friendly and budget-friendly, you can’t go wrong with this compact welding machine by Sungoldpower.
+Sungold power Mig 150A Beginner-friendly and budget-friendly, you can’t go wrong with this compact welding machine by Sungoldpower.
 It’s a great starter welding machine and one that you can rely on if you need a solid MIG welder you can use around the home or for small jobs on the worksite.
 It’s also loaded with some great safety features including thermal overload protection which will automatically cause the machine to shut down once the internal sensors detect components are beginning to run hot.

 Best MIG Welders Buyer’s Guide